Silicone Rubber (VMQ) for Gaskets and Pads

 Silicone Rubber Basics

-Silicone rubber is generally considered inorganic, meaning its backbone is not made up of carbon.
+Silicone rubber (VMQ) is generally considered inorganic, meaning its backbone is not made up of carbon.
 The Si-O-Si backbone of silicones are stronger, longer and more flexible than C-O bonds found in organic rubber materials; this Si-O-Si backbone also accounts for silicone’s low glass transition temperature and stability in UV and ozone environments.
 Many commercially available carbon based elastomers, sometimes referred to as “black rubber”, degrade relatively quickly in outdoor environments as a function of the weaker carbon bonds breaking down.

 Silicone polymers can be formulated in many ways to enhance key functional properties such as tear strength, elongation, compression set, and temperature range.
 Custom compounds are formulated to add or enhance silicone’s properties to meet finite functional requirements; these may include electrically conductive fillers for EMI applications or ceramic fillers for thermal management.